Natural Resources Ph.D.

 - at least twelve credits of research;

-- at least fifteen credits of course work at the graduate level acceptable to the student's graduate studies committee;
+- at least thirty credits of course work at the graduate level acceptable to the student's graduate studies committee, with a minimum of 15 of the course credits graded and taken at UVM after matriculation into the degree program;

 - satisfactory performance on a comprehensive examination;